 Ladies, if your jewelry makes noise — you know, clangy bangles or dangly earrings that clink when you move — don’t wear it.
 These theaters are designed to emphasize noise, projecting the tiniest sounds throughout the theater.

 And finally, forgo the heavy perfume and cologne, too.
-There is nothing worse than sitting next to someone for four hours who overdid their perfume causing everyone around them to have a headache.
+There is nothing worse than sitting next to someone for three hours who overdid their perfume causing everyone around them to have a headache.
 Those of us prone to migraines will thank you.

 4. Arrive early.